ogBaciu/Files-for-AOSK/Install.md

 # Use the script

-Even though the above steps are good practice, if you do not want to follow all the steps, you can download the install.sh in Kali Linux and run `bash install.sh`.
-This command will set up everyuthing for you.
+Even though the above steps are good practice, if you do not want to follow all the steps, you can download the install.sh with `git clone https://github.com/ogBaciu/Files-for-AOSK.git`-> `cd Files-for-AOSK` and run `bash install.sh`.
+This command will set up everyithing for you.